DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Introduction

 Finding the most efficient route to a desired chemical compound is a daily challenge for synthetic organic chemists in both fundamental research and drug discovery.
 Route efficiency is determined by various factors, some of which can be objectively assessed, such as overall yield (not all chemical reactions have 100\% conversion rate) and enantiomeric excess (in case of chiral compounds), where higher values are always preferred.
 Other factors, such as atom efficiency (minimization of byproducts) and availability (cost) of starting materials, are more case-dependent.
 A used chemical reactant is considered waste unless it can be repurposed as a reactant in a different process.
 Similarly, the choice of starting materials depends on factors such as budget, logistics, and the availability of specific equipment.
 It's worth noting that many commercially available compounds can be synthesized from other commercially available compounds, adding another layer of complexity to the decision-making process.

-A significant contribution to the development of algorithmic frameworks for identifying synthetic routes leading to any desired compound (subject of the 1990 Nobel Prize in Chemistry) was made by Elias James Corey.
-Corey's framework, now known as retrosynthetic analysis, begins with identifying atoms that would serve as reaction centers.
+Algorithmic frameworks for identifying synthetic routes were envisioned by Vleduts~\cite{vleduts1963concerning} and further formalized by Elias James Corey (subject of the 1990 Nobel Prize in Chemistry) into what is now known as retrosynthetic analysis.
+This framework begins with identifying atoms that would serve as reaction centers.
 Disconnecting bonds between these centers results in the formation of hypothetical fragments (called synthons) from which a precursor molecule can be created.
-This mapping from fragments to actual molecules is one-to-many because there is usually more than one functional group that could participate in any given type of reaction.
+This mapping from synthons to actual molecules is one-to-many because there is usually more than one functional group that could participate in any given type of reaction.
 Importantly, meticulous application of Corey's framework (i.e., systematically breaking small subsets of bonds) will eventually lead to commercially available starting materials.
 The algorithmic nature of this process allowed Corey to envision automating these rules to create Computer-Aided Synthesis Planning (CASP) as early as 1969~\cite{corey_computer-assisted_1969}.